-The next HSSS will run from January 2022 to July 2022.
+The current HSSS cohort will run from March 2022 to July 2022.
 Entrepreneur participants are expected to devote ~20 hours a week (weekends and evenings) to the program.
 All teams take part in the first phase of the program, and some may progress to Phase II, based on a competitive process.
 Watch the recent recruiting kick-off event to learn more about the program from a panel of experts, entrepreneurs from the HSSS '21 cohort, and a Q&A with DHS S&T and FedTech.

 During phase I, program entrepreneurs are taught foundational basics and skill sets so teams can quickly assess potential use cases for their matched technology.
 During weekly breakout sessions, teams will practice pitching for mentors who will act as sounding boards.
 Entrepreneurs will participate in lectures on lean programming and spinout topics such as: fundraising, intellectual property, business models, and customer outreach.
 Participants also engage in customer discovery interviews to help identify the problem-solution fit for their technology.

 Phase II participants will set up early-stage companies with pragmatic and ambitious company goals.
 Entrepreneur teams will be guided by program mentors on how to navigate crucial formation steps from pitching to licensing their technologies.
 The content of this phase will be customized for the team.